suurjaak/grepros/README.md

                         message fields to skip in console/CSV/HTML/Parquet output (supports nested.paths and * wildcards) -mo, --matched-fields-only
-                        emit only the fields where PATTERNs find a match in console/HTML output
-  -la NUM, --lines-around-match NUM
+                        emit only the fields where PATTERNs find a match in console/HTML output -la NUM, --lines-around-match NUM
-                        enut only matched fields and NUM message lines around match in console/HTML output -lf NUM, --lines-per-field NUM
+                        emit only matched fields and NUM message lines around match in console/HTML output -lf NUM, --lines-per-field NUM
                         maximum number of lines to emit per field in console/HTML output